 The tutorials were too complex, I would prefer tutorials specific to the documents I’m working on

-Other
+Something else would have worked better (please specify)

-We used a different format for lab time each day, which worked best:
+We used a different format for lab time each day.
+Which worked best for you?

 Day 1: multiple tutorials in the morning and lab in the afternoon